 This may seem strange to us at first—how could all those people not see something so obvious?
 But let’s think about it for a moment.
 How many people do you know who can’t take a hint?
 They’re not able to see the proverbial writing on the wall.
 They just don’t see it, or maybe they don’t want to see it.
-You know, the people who stay in the toxic relationship.
+You know, the people who stay in a toxic relationship.
 The people who keep striving to make something happen that’s not spelling out.
 The ones who push past all sound advice and turn away from common sense.
 How many workaholics can’t take the hint that neither their bodies nor their families can keep up with their frantic pace?
 How many people continue to use heavy drugs, even though the writing is so clearly on the wall?

 Related Post: Inspire a Shared Vision